Posted by Eric Troy on 17 Jun 2015 15:36

 Although bitterness is disliked when the taste is too strong, or when not expected in a food, it is often thought to be an important part of the overall flavor profile of certain products.
 This is true in chocolate, for example.
 A bitter component is considered an integral part of many beverages such as beer, wine, tonic water, tea, and coffee.
 Bitterness is such an important part of many cocktails that a special kind of mixer called "bitters" has long been used, the most famous of which is Angostura.

-Bitter tastes are often accompanies by a type of mouth-feel called astringency, which is felt on the tongue and the mouth itself.
-This is also sometimes referred to as tannin, since tannins tend to cause this feeling.
+Bitter tastes are often accompanied by a type of mouth-feel called astringency, which is felt on the tongue and the mouth itself.
+This is also sometimes referred to as tannin since tannins tend to cause this feeling.
 This is the sensation of "mouth puckering" or having your tongue dried out and made to feel "rough" that comes from eating a bitter food or drinking a bitter beverage.
 Although we often describe it as if it were a taste, it is actually a sensation.
 Cranberries are bitter and astringent (and also sour), and are one of the best ways to experience this feeling.
 Astringency is associated with bitterness often enough that many people mistake it for bitterness itself.

 Astringency is important in both tea and wine.
-It is thought that similar compounds are responsible for the astringency in both, collectively referred to a tannins, hence the designation given above.
+It is thought that similar compounds are responsible for the astringency in both, collectively referred to as tannins, hence the designation given above.
 Among wine, it is more prevalent in reds, where the astringent components come principally from the grape skins and seeds.
 Some compounds, such as anthocyanins, may enhance astringency without actually contributing to bitterness on their own.
 In wines, this feeling of astringency which coats the mouth is sometimes described as "slippery."
 You may have seen the word "brisk" or "briskness" used by tea companies to describe their tea.
 This term refers to astringency.
 Both lemon juice and milk added to tea help counter this astringency.

 You Either Love or Hate Bitter Tastes?

 Since some people will passionately embrace a certain bitter food, and others will absolutely reject it, not matter how it is prepared, many people think that some people simply love bitter flavors and other people hate them.
 This is not true.
-One person may appreciate the bitterness in a certain food or beverage and then despise the overly-bitter taste of another.
+One person may appreciate the bitterness in a certain food or beverage and then despise the overly bitter taste of another.
 For example, a person who seeks out bitter chocolate may still refuse to eat Brussels sprouts because they are too bitter.
 This probably has to do with the complexity of how bitter compounds are tasted.
 There are likely many mechanisms for perceiving bitterness.
 There may be multiple sites for bitter reception on the tongue, and how hydrophobic a certain compound is may affect the level of perception.
 Also, other components also present with bitter compounds may enhance the bitter taste.
 It could be possible, then, for a person to be a "super-taster" of the bitterness in one food, while finding it tolerable or even pleasant in another.
 In other words, Brussels sprouts may taste more bitter to one person than to another.

 More Food Science Posts